librefox05/librefox_repo/README.md

 # Librefox

 This is a customized firefox project which includes different preferences that respect user privacy as much as possible.
-We use preferences from betterfox and chachyOS.
+We use preferences from betterfox and cachyOS.

 ## Usage
 To use librefox builds, add this repo in pacman by pasting the following